mngugi/Walk_Throughs/HackDNA_Fundamentals/PART2/HackDNA-PART2.md

 # Reconnaissance

-Identify that FTP service is available on the target IP:
+Identify that the FTP service is available on the target IP:

 ```bash
 34.245.169.217